Amisha2700/hostelbuddie/README.md

 ## Features

 1. **Roommate Matching Framework**: This feature is especially useful for first-year students, as they often struggle to find compatible roommates initially.
 Through a form, students can select their traits,interests and  preferences.
 Machine learning algorithms will be used to match students with individuals of similar personalities or interests.
+The matched users can then contact each other in real time.

 2. **Lost-and-Found Portal**: If someone loses an item, they can post about it here.
 This feature will bridge the gap in communication across different years and branches, ensuring important information reaches everyone effectively.